Written for FilmAndTVNow April 2017 (Available here without the analysis)

 Quickly though she takes their side when after eating the raw rabbit liver she becomes meat-crazed and obsessed.
 Her primal desire to pocket greasy beef burgers, or bite at raw chicken breasts go past the level of acceptance, and point to a bizarre fixation that is held by most of society.
 As Justine’s appetite grows and she finds herself lusting after human flesh and we see the natural progression to cannibalism.
 It’s interesting how the camera which so often objectifies bodies sexually, is dialled up here and given another dimension, watching the muscular physique of her roommate as he plays football, we take on Justine’s perspective.

 By having the lead character’s ideology change from one extreme to the other, it shows how arbitrary the sanctioned middle-ground is.
 In becoming a meat-eater, she becomes so detached from the sensitivity to animals that she once professed, that she is able to laugh off the death of her own dog.
-It is as though the film presents an argument for one side of the argument by showing the gross extremity of the other.
+It is as though the film presents one side of an argument by showing the gross extremity of the other.

 Regardless of intention, Raw leaves a lasting impression – it possesses great storytelling maturity, layering profound thought with morbid curiosity, leaving you with plenty to chew on.